-This ESP edition, first electronically published in 2000, is a newly typeset, unabridged version, based on the 1950 edition published by the Genetics Society of America as a special supplement to the journal Genetics.
-Unless explicitly noted, all footnotes and endnotes are as they appeared in the original work.
-All of the tables and figures have been redone for this electronic version.
+This ESP publication is a newly typeset, unabridged version, based on the original 1950 edition published by the Genetics Society of America in a special supplement to the journal Genetics.
+All footnotes and endnotes are as they appeared in the original work.